Akiruno, Tokyo

-Akiruno (あきる野市, Akiruno-shi) is a city located in the western portion of Tokyo Metropolis, Japan.
+Akiruno (あきる野市, Akiruno-shi) is a city located in the western portion of the Tokyo Metropolis, Japan.
 As of 1 April 2021, the city had an estimated population of 80,177, and a population density of 1100 persons per km2.
 The total area of the city is 73.47 sqkm.

 Geography

 Akiruno is located in the foothills of the Okutama Mountains of western Tokyo, approximately 40-50 kilometers from the center of Tokyo.
 The Aki River and Hirai River flow through the city.
 It measures approximately 18 kilometers form east-to-west by 12.7 kilometers from north-to-south.

 Because of its rich nature and calm surroundings compared to central Tokyo, and because of access to transportation, many tourists choose Akiruno for their vacation.
 Especially Seoto-no-yo Spa is famous for its high quality alkaline spring and is referred to as the “beautiful skin spa”.
 Also, Akiruno is one of the most popular place for BBQ, biking and hiking.
 One of the most famous trail running cups in Japan, The Hasetsune Cup, is held in Akiruno.